jamesylj/jamesylj-space/README.md

 #hello world!

 #As member of web-firm operationg team, I'd like to learn web coding skill, with limited C, VB, Xcode background.

+#testtest